 What interests you in the luxury sector particularly?

-Who are you overseeing this year as part of the Brands of Tomorrow programme?
+Who are you mentoring this year as part of the Brands of Tomorrow programme?

-Have you learnt anything unexpected from the Brands?
+Have you learnt anything unexpected from your mentee?

 Have you ever had a mentor yourself?